 In both cases, the pitch to channel height ratio was 2.
 The spacer filaments (or, in the woven case, their projections on the horizontal plane) were mutually orthogonal.
+The porosity (fluid volume/total volume) of the spacer-filled channel was 0.82 for the overlapped configuration and 0.75 for the woven one.
 Heat transfer occurred only from the top wall, the opposite one being (to all practical purposes) adiabatic.

-In all spacers, the flow attack angle θ is responsible for changes in flow direction and flow pattern which affect polarization and heat transfer [18] and thus deserves a particular attention.
-It was defined here as the angle formed by the main flow direction with one of the filament arrays

-(woven spacers) or with the filament array adjacent to the top, thermally active, wall (overlapped spacers).
+In all spacers, the flow attack angle θ is responsible for changes in flow direction and flow pattern which affect polarization and heat transfer [19] and thus deserves a particular attention.
+It was defined here as the angle formed by the main flow direction with one of the filament arrays (woven spacers) or with the filament array adjacent to the top, thermally active, wall (overlapped spacers).
 In these latter spacers, three values of θ were investigated (0°, 45° and 90°); note that the two angles of 0° and 90° were equivalent from the point of view of fluid dynamics (and, in fact, yielded the same friction coefficient), but not from the thermal point of view due to the inherent top-down asymmetry of the thermal boundary conditions.
 In woven spacers, only two values of θ (0° and 45°) were investigated because the top-wall distribution of any thermal quantity (temperature, heat flux, heat transfer coefficient) remains unchanged under a 90° rotation of the flow direction (apart from rotations and reflections); in particular, wall averaged heat transfer coefficients are the same for θ =0° or 90°.